mottalrd/k_means/README.md

     [Cluster(center=[ 11.
 11.], members=[array([10, 10]), array([11, 11]), array([12, 12])], converged=True), Cluster(center=[ 2.
 2.], members=[array([1, 1]), array([2, 2]), array([3, 3])], converged=True)]

-Alternatively you have have a system-wide installation of the module with
+Alternatively you can download the tar in the dist folder, extract it and install it with

     $: python setup.py install